-6. The Written Outcome Letter
+The Written Outcome Letter

-The Administrative Hearing Panel will prepare a written outcome letter, including the finding of responsibility or non-responsibility, and, if applicable, the sanction and rationale.
-To the extent permitted by law, the Complainant and Respondent will be informed simultaneously, in writing, no later than ten (10) business days following the conclusion of the disciplinary hearing.
+The Administrative Panel will prepare a written outcome letter, including the finding of responsibility or non-responsibility, and, if applicable, the sanction and rationale.
+To the extent permitted by law, the Complainant and Respondent will be informed simultaneously, in writing, no later than ten (10) business days following the conclusion of the disciplinary meeting.